cristianperez23/cristianperez23/README.md

 👋 Hi, I’m Cristian or Criss

-- 📚 I am currently a junior at Montclair State University studying CS
+- 📚 I am currently a senior at Montclair State University studying CS
-- 💡 I am interested in software development, AI/ML, and web development
+- 💡 I am interested in data... science, engineering, and visualization
-- 💻 I’m currently working with Python/Java and front-end development
+- 💻 I’m currently working with Python/SQL for data modeling and automation

 📫 How to reach me: cristianiperez23@gmail.com | https://www.linkedin.com/in/cristian-ian-perez